It is an offence under the Domestic Animals Act 1994 for your animal to cause a nuisance to others.

 To help keep your cat safe at home it's a good idea to microchip and tag it with your contact details.
 It is also important to keep your cat indoors at night

-- comply with on and off lead rules
+- do not comply with on and off lead rules

 - feed or encourage the presence of feral or stray animals.